vkichu77/RA2CH/README.md

 <sup>2</sup>Department of Computer Science and Engineering, Faculty of Engineering, CHRIST(Deemed To be University), Kengeri Campus, Kanmanike,Bangalore,560074, Karnataka,India.

-Abstract:
-	Our method uses a multi-tier of deep learning models for various processes like background removal, dimensionality reduction, bone approximation with threshholding, deep regressors to predict various Rheumatoid Arthritis(RA) scores.

 Introduction:

+The proposed method uses a multi-tier of deep learning models for various processes like background removal, dimensionality reduction, bone approximation with thresholding, deep regressors to predict various Rheumatoid Arthritis(RA) scores.
+This method is created for participating in international competition RA2-DREAM Challenge conducted at University of Alabama at Birmingham (https://www.synapse.org/#!Synapse:syn20545111/wiki/594083) between November 4, 2019 to May 14, 2020.
+My ranking in three sub challenge are 11, 13 and 11.
+Team name: vkichuDL.
+The results can be checked at https://www.synapse.org/#!Synapse:syn20545111/wiki/597246.
+Implemented in Python/Tensorflow.

 The figure.1 below illustrates the implementation of the proposed model.